snubwoody/wakunguma.com/src/pages/blog/the-perfect-error.md

 }
 ```

 Where would you even begin?
-There's too many error variants that aren't relating to parse a config file at all.
+It's like saying "Here's everything that can go wrong, do your best.".

 You could simply get the `Display` format of the error, but the `DatabaseError` might reveal information about your database that you want to hide, or the `NetworkError` might reveal sensitive information you put in the url.

+They're have been many times where I wanted to explicitly handle one of these error enums, maybe by providing a default or switching to a different path.

 ## Context specific errors
 We could make this better by making a smaller, more focused error that only involved errors related to parsing the config.
 We'll get rid of the database errors, that's not going to happen.
 As well as all the errors related to networking.